 I want each of you to know this morning that Jesus LOVES you.
-He is pursuing you and longs to Enjoin with you, Explain His Word to you, and Enlighten you by revealing Himself.
+He is pursuing you and longs for you to Encounter His glory.
+He will ExposeThe Word to you, enabling you to understand its truth, and to Enlighten you by revealing Himself.
 He wants you to truly "see" Him for Who He is.
-He doesn't want to be someone that you "know about", He wants to be someone that you KNOW.
+He doesn't want to be someone that you "know about", He wants to be someone that you know.
 Listen to the Word of God this morning and respond.
 Confess with your mouth that He is LORD.
 That doesn't mean "Lord" in some general sense.
-It means that you will declare that He is LORD OVER YOU, and you will have no problem doing that, if you truly believe in your heart that God raised Him from the dead on that first Easter morning.
+It means that you will declare that He is LORD over you, and you will have no problem doing that, if you truly believe in your heart that God raised Him from the dead on that first Easter morning.

-Cleophas and Mary may have been tired after that long walk to Emmaus, but after they had seen Jesus, they returned to Jerusalem as fast as they could go.
+Cleopas and Mary may have been tired after that long walk to Emmaus, but after they had seen Jesus, they returned to Jerusalem as fast as they could go.
 By that time it would have been dark, but nothing could have stopped them from going back to share what they had experienced!
 It my have been dark outside, but they were bringing "the light" with them.
 It's just what people do, when they have truly "seen" Jesus!
 They had left Jerusalem in discouragement, but returned with Joy.
 Jesus had turned them around, and they were headed in a new direction with a new purpose.
 He wants to do the same for all of us.
 Have you wandered far away from God this morning?
 Jesus is pursuing you today.
 He wants you to turn around and come back home.
 He wants you to trade in your sorrows for joy.
 Now what on earth could be more important than that?
 Whatever road you are on, wherever you are, or wherever you're going this morning, just come home.
 You will never be sorry if you do.